 Understanding Consumer Behaviour

-As marketers, our job is to stay informed on the latest trends in consumer behaviour and follow how they change over time.
-Often considered just a buzzword, the study of consumer behaviour actually goes much deeper than that, with science that goes back decades.
-So, let’s look a little closer and see how it applies on both a worldwide and business-level scale.
+As marketers, part of our job is staying informed of the latest trends in consumer behaviour and following how those trends change over time.
+While the term “consumer behaviour” is often considered just another buzzword, the concept actually goes much deeper than that – it’s a science that has been studied extensively in the marketing world for decades.
+So let’s look a little closer and see how it applies to our current situation – both on a worldwide scale and smaller ones.

 What Is Consumer Behaviour?

-Consumer behaviour is relatively easy to define, but it covers a lot of different factors and ideas.
-As you might have guessed from the name, it’s the study of consumers (i.e. buyers and customers), and the processes – both conscious and unconscious – that they use to choose, consume, and dispose of products and services.
+Consumer behaviour is relatively easy to define, but it encompasses a lot of different factors and ideas.
+It is the study of consumers (i.e. buyers and customers), and the processes – both conscious and unconscious – that they use to choose, consume and dispose of products and services.
 These processes can be emotional, mental, behavioural, or environmental.

 Some influencers of consumer behaviour (from Frank Belzer)